Anthony Ler: First move and recruitment

 In the first week of May 2001, Lee again met up with Gavin and the 15-year-old boy (who was also Gavin's childhood friend of 11 years).
 Ler then once again brought up the issue of wanting his wife dead, and asked if Gavin would do it, even asking him to kill his wife by covering her mouth with one hand and slit her throat with a knife from behind.
 It was then Gavin realised that Ler was serious about killing Leong.
-Gavin was later brought to Ler's flat to practice by using a newspaper and knife, and being shown the photos of Leong and Avelyn.
+Gavin was later brought to Ler's flat to practice by using a newspaper and knife, and being shown the photos of Leong and their daughter.
 Gavin later talked to a 14-year-old female friend (who was not named in the media due to her aged below 16), about this incident, and he decided to back out after she told him to not do the job.
 Gavin tried to warn his 15-year-old friend to not do the job.

 Another youth, 22-year-old Seah Tze Howe, was approached by Ler to kill his wife.
 Like Gavin, Tze Howe also realised that Ler was serious about it when he was invited to Ler's flat one night, where he was offered $100,000 to commit the murder.
 Ler said he would be selling the flat and use the money from the proceeds to pay him.
 Tze Howe then suggested Ler to hire a professional killer to carry out the murder.
 Ler later told him that he could not find anyone to do it.